fbpx

 Another option is to consider downsizing to a more affordable property.

-Selling the home and using the proceeds to pay off the mortgage can relieve you of the financial burden and allow you to find a more manageable living situation.
+Selling the home and using the proceeds to pay off the mortgage can relieve you of the financial burden.
+And allow you to find a more manageable living situation.

 3. Let part of your property